chrisfarnham/seefarblog/_sections/Mobile_Snow.md

 ![](radio_with_field_in_bg.png)

-Here's my radio setup with snow huts being built in the background.
+Here's my radio setup with snow shelters being built in the background.

 > Mobile ops in the snow may seem hardcore but it was
 > a sunny and mild day.
 Great weather to be outside.